muhammed-saeed/Arabic-Distil-Bert/Instructions readme.txt

 4-The sudanese Data is collected in previous research titled:SudaBert

 ////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////////
+1-

 how to setup GCP
-In google cloud go to compute engine --> then choose create instance --> the
+In google cloud go to compute engine --> then choose VM instance then choose create instance --> i-make sure the name of the instance is the same as the name of the TPU you will create later on in our case the name is "distilbert-pretraining" ii- for our case the tpu's were free at europe-west4(Netherlands) so i choose this as the region iii- choosing custom machine with 8 CPU's and 16 Gigabyte ram iv-choosing desk HDD with 1.7tera maximum allowed with TPU in our case v-Operating system --> choose deep learning on linux and the version choose pytorch/Xla usually its at the bottom of the list

 /////////////\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\////////////////////\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\\//////////
+2-
 Install pip and pip3

-nstall pip3
+install pip:

+sudo apt update
+sudo apt install python-pip
+pip --version

+install pip3:

 sudo apt update
 sudo apt install python3-pip
 pip3 --version